pineunity/apmec/doc/source/install/getting_started.rst

 =================================
 1.)
 Get one account on the OpenStack VIM.

-In Apmec MANO system, the VNF can be onboarded to one target OpenStack, which is also called VIM.
+In Apmec MANO system, the MEA can be onboarded to one target OpenStack, which is also called VIM.
 Get one account on this OpenStack.
 For example, the below is the account information collected in file vim-config.yaml::